Skip to main content

 Pool lighting services in South Florida encompass the design, installation, replacement, maintenance, and inspection of luminaires and associated electrical infrastructure for swimming pools across Miami-Dade, Broward, and Palm Beach counties — as well as the Florida Keys and the Treasure Coast subregion.
 The term covers both underwater (submersible) fixtures and above-water landscape and perimeter lighting that integrates with pool environments.

 South Florida's climate classification (Köppen Af/Am, humid tropical) creates corrosion and ingress-protection demands not present in most of the continental United States.
-Fixtures must carry an IP68 rating at minimum for submersible applications and must be listed for wet-location or submersible use under UL 676 (Underwater Luminaires and Submersible Junction Boxes).
+Fixtures must carry an IP68 rating at minimum for submersible applications and must be verified for wet-location or submersible use under UL 676 (Underwater Luminaires and Submersible Junction Boxes).

 Scope limitations: This page covers pool lighting services governed by Florida state law and the applicable county-level amendments in South Florida.
 Services in Central or North Florida fall under the same state statutes but different county enforcement environments — see Central Florida Pool Lighting Services and North Florida Pool Lighting Services for those jurisdictions.
 Commercial pools are addressed separately at Pool Lighting for Commercial Pools Florida.
 This page does not address spa-only installations, fountains, or decorative water features not structurally connected to a swimming pool.